-So you backpacked through Europe, sunned yourself on Kuta Beach in Bali, and did a Contiki tour though Mexico, all while in your twenties.
+So you backpacked through Europe, sunned yourself on Kuta Beach in Bali, and did a Contiki tour though Mexico, all while in your twenties and totally happy to budget travel.
 Or perhaps, like me, you didn’t travel then at all.
 You settled down, got a job, perhaps now have children and a mortgage.
 But the travel bug is still eating away at you.
 The daily grind is exhausting, and you need a break.
 The only problem is your bank balance suggests yet another road trip to visit your elderly Great Aunt by the beach – just for the free accommodation.

 It doesn’t have to be that way though!
 Sure, go visit your Great Aunt, she would love to see you, but then make for the nearest airport.
 You really can have an affordable an enjoyable holiday a lot cheaper than you think.

 I didn’t really start travelling until my mid thirties, and I had to learn to do it on a budget thanks to kids and a mortgage.
 Here are the tips I have come up with from my own travels that prove it is possible to balance budget travel with a little more comfort.

 Hostels are for Everyone

 Anyone can stay in hostels.
 Okay, I just saw you cringe at that statement, but I am sure you are remembering those boozy party hostels you stayed in when you were younger.
 Or perhaps you didn’t stay there, you’ve just heard the stories and are staying right away!